fwsGonzo/barebones/README.md

 - Add support for 64-bit sizes in the printf library
 - Add TLS api and support for most thread local variables
 - Add support for LTO with GCC (no ideas on how to do this yet)
+- Optional 512b bootloader to avoid GRUB (although not recommended)

 ## Validate output